gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ![Ansible topology](./ansible-topology.png)
 - Ansible is a automation application software that can automate software provisioning, configuration management, and application deployment.
 - 2 components:
-  -  Ansible Controll Machine or server: Ansible SW resides here.
+  -  Ansible Control Machine or server: Ansible SW resides here.
   -  Network or server nodes: Devices that are being automated by Ansible.
 - Ansible control machine communicates with nodes over ssh.
 - Devices must be enabled for ssh access.